json-schema-org/understanding-json-schema/source/reference/regular_expressions.rst

 - A single unicode character (other than the special characters below) matches itself.

+- ``.``: Matches any character except line break characters.
+(Be aware that what constitutes a line break character is somewhat dependent on your platform and language environment, but in practice this rarely matters).

 - ``^``: Matches only at the beginning of the string.

 - ``$``: Matches only at the end of the string.